 Entry Age is the age at the member's date of entry.
 Actuarial accrued liability is calculated on an individual basis and is based on costs allocated as a level percentage of compensation.
-The normal cost is calculated on an aggregate basis by taking the present value of future normal costs divided by the present value of future salaries to obtain a normal cost rate.
+The normal cost is calculated by summing the normal cost for each individual and dividing this amount by the total payroll for current members expected to earn a benefit during the year.
 This normal cost rate is then multiplied by the total current salaries.
-The total unfunded actuarial accrued liability is amortized over a declining 16-year period.
+The total unfunded actuarial accrued liability is amortized over a declining 15-year period.